phusion/holy-build-box/README.md

 We update the library versions in Holy Build Box regularly.
 However, application developers will need to recompile their applications on a regular basis too.

 There is no way to automatically update application dependencies without recompilation, while also ensuring that their binaries are portable.
 The two things are mutually incompatible.
 There is no solution to this.
+(Having said that, [the Meson build system follows an interesting approach](#other-comparable-systems) which would allow you to at least automatically find out whether a binary is vulnerable.)

 If you are an application developer, you should consider the tradeoff.
 Do your users like having a binary that Just Works(tm)?
 Do they like this enough that won't mind that an `apt-get upgrade` won't patch security issues in your application's dependencies, and that they need to wait for an update from you?
 Are you committed to checking your dependencies' security status and updating your binaries regularly?